 The ongoing improvement to the tree asset condition and maintenance data should permit the development of more structured renewal plan.
-This would assist with the City's urban forest co-ordination, so better asset turnover can be achieved.
+This would assist with the City's urban forest co-ordination, to enable enhanced asset turnover.

-The City is enabling the improved management through implementation (commenced 2013) of tree management condition assessment and maintenance activities using a mobile application.
+The City is enabling the improved management through implementation of tree management condition assessment and maintenance activities using a mobile application and using that data to create advanced models and reporting dashboards.